gcccheng/oogway/index.md

 ***<font size= "3">Senior Infrastructure Engineer at Sopra Steria</font>***

 During past years, Gang has led/contributed to a variety of projects for clients, including:

 `project`
+**Building High Availability Kubernetes and Github ARC**

+Description: The current use of GitHub runners on VMs caused conflicts and scalability issues due to a lack of isolation and standardized infrastructure management.
+A container orchestration platform is needed to run, scale, and manage GitHub action workflows.

+Contribution: Build Kubernetes cluster, built GitHub ARC, redesigned and transitioned workflows to containerized environments.

+Value Created: Improve isolation, scalability, and reliability, while reducing manual overhead through automated infrastructure management.

+`project`
+**GitHub Actions Workflow Troubleshooting and Maintenance**

+Description: The current developing team encounters various errors when running pipelines on self-hosted runners.

+Contribution: Troubleshooting errors together with developing team and maintaining workflow organized.
+Value Created: Release developers from troubleshooting errors so they can focus on developing.

+`project`
 **Infrastructure Standardization and Automation**